Staff

 Equipment

-The heading provides for equipment dedicated to the project costing from £10,000 (including VAT) up to £400,000 (including VAT).
+This covers equipment dedicated to the project costing from £25,000 (including VAT) up to £400,000 (including VAT).

-From 1 April 2021, EPSRC will contribute up to 80% of the final purchase price and will expect the research organisation or industrial partner to contribute the remainder from non-EPSRC funding.
+EPSRC will contribute up to 80% of the final purchase price and will expect the research organisation or industrial partner to contribute the remainder from non-EPSRC funding.

-This includes computers, laboratory or workshop equipment, major equipment spares and software, installation costs and costs of major essential modifications necessary to house equipment (for example, clean rooms or extension of air conditioning).
+This includes high-specification computers, laboratory or workshop equipment, major equipment spares and software, installation costs and costs of major essential modifications necessary to house equipment (for example, clean rooms or extension of air conditioning).

 VAT and import duty, where appropriate, should be identified separately.
 Universities may buy scientific or medical equipment free of VAT where it is to be solely for medical research, diagnosis or treatment.